AnimalFACS/AnimalFACS/README.md

 By studying FACS you can learn how to identify specific and subtle muscle movements in the face, allowing for the study of facial communication without subjection categorising whole-expressions.

 Each FACS coding scheme has been adapted from the original human-based FACS system, allowing researchers to directly compare muscle-movements between humans and animals, and between animals of different species.

+# The 8 AnimalFACS systems

+At present, the FACS system has been adapted to 8 different species.
+All of which have manuals that are freely accessible.

+#### ChimpFACS : A FACS system adapted for use with common chimpanzees (pan troglodytes)
+#### MaqFACS : A FACS system adapted for use with rhesus macaques (macaca mulatta)
+#### GibbonFACS : A FACS system adapted for use with hylobatid species
+#### OrangFACS : A FACS system adapted for use with Orangutans (pongo spp.)
+#### DogFACS : A FACS system adapted for use with domestic dog (Canis lupis familiaris)
+#### CatFACS : A FACS system adapted for use with cats (Felis catus)
+#### EquiFACS : A FACS system adapted for use with domestic horses (Equus ferus caballus)
+#### CalliFACS : A FACS system adapted for use with marmoset species

+# How it works?

+### 1 Access and study the manuals.
+Visit the page of the FACS system you wish to learn, follow the instructions to gain access to the manual.
+### 2 Take the test.
+Each FACS system has an accompanied test, allowing individuals to become recognised FACS coders.
+In the test, your coding will be compared to other certified FACS coders to ensure you are using the system reliably.
+This is free of charge.
+### 3 Apply FACS to your work.
+Once certified, you are then free to apply FACS in your research, or profession, to objectively quantify the facial movements of your subject animals.